 Approximately 27 million entrepreneurs start or run businesses in the United States each year, according to the latest available data from Inc., which represents about 14 percent of the population.
 Entrepreneurs have various reasons for starting businesses such as dissatisfaction with their jobs, wanted to create something from scratch, or the opportunity to make important decisions.
 But whatever their reasons for going it alone, entrepreneurs have dramatically changed the complexion of the workforce.
 Here’s how.

 The influx of small business owners is forcing companies to be less rigid in their organizational structures, decision-making processes and how they conduct business.
 Many are allowing their employees to telecommute because they’ve seen how this flexibility can foment new ideas and improve morale with entrepreneurs.
-Some companies are also doing away with cubicles to force people to work together and enjoy the synergism of their efforts.
-As thought patterns, economic times and technology changes, the traditional workforce is growing, evolving and changing with it, according to Entrepreneur’s Handbook.
+Some companies are also doing away with cubicles to force people to work together and enjoy the synergism of their efforts. eCommerce sellers find platforms like Amazon are quite flexible.
+Such marketplaces gather a large pool of customers and business owners find it easier to sell their product in one place.
+Several marketing campaigns like amazon ppc help them sell their inventory at a faster rate.
+Amazon marketing agencies such as Sunken Stone and the likes are available when they need expert advice on marketing strategies.
+As thought patterns, economic times, and technology change, the traditional workforce is growing, evolving, and changing with it, according to Entrepreneur’s Handbook.

 Companies Focusing More on Creativity